-Δ : I had thowght that ye sayd before, you had byn the first and the Fowrth of Hagonel.
+Δ : I had thought that ye sayd before, you had byn the first and the Fowrth of Hagonel.

 Pri Quar.
 I am HAGONEL, and govern HAGONEL.
 There is Hagonel the first, Hagonel the second, and Hagonel the third, I am the first that gouern the three.
-Therfore I am the first and last of the fowre. $\frac{638}{1000}$
+Therfore I am the first and last of the fowre.33

-Δ : In the meane space of the former multitude some were fall deade, of some theyr mowthes drawn awry: of some theyr legs broken &c.
-And then, pointing to \Re (Δ : = Carmara) he sayd,
+Δ : In the meane space of the former multitude some were falln deade, of some theyr mowthes drawn awry: of some theyr legs broken &cc.
+And then, pointing to \clubsuit (Δ : = Carmara) he sayd,

-In his name, with my name, by my character and the rest of my Ministers, are these things browght to pass.639 These that lye here, are lyers, witches, enchanters, Deceyvers, Blasphemers: and finally all they that use NATVRE, with abuse: and dishonor him which rayneth for euer.
+In his name, with my name, by my character and the rest of my Ministers, are these things browght to pass.34 These that lye here, are lyers, witches, enchanters, Deceyvers, Blasphemers: